Renters’ Rights Act phase one: A practical guide for landlords

 You must provide the required government Information Sheet to all tenants before 31 May 2026.
 Read our article on the Renters’ Rights Act Information Sheet for full guidance on what must be issued and when.

-Our 30-day action plan outlines the key steps landlords should take to achieve full compliance and operational readiness ahead of 1 May 2026.
+Our 30-day action plan outlines the key steps landlords should take to achieve full compliance and operational readiness by the end of May.

 Protect your deposit today